siggame/octo-robot/README.md

 The main gist of nginx is that it is a process that should be running continuously that when someone types into the url of a web browser the webserver will process the requested link and return some data back.

 After installing nginx a config file will have to be made to let nginx know what/where you've located the website that it will need to serve.
 These files are typically stored in /etc/nginx/sites-available, but then require a system link to the folder /etc/nginx/site-enabled.
+See end of step 14 for more details.

 Testing